-For someone with arthritis in their knees, using the stairs is likely to take a longer time and can cause significant discomfort.
+For someone with arthritis in their knees, using the stairs is likely to take a long time and can cause significant discomfort.
 And because it puts extra pressure on the joint behind the kneecap, going down the stairs can be even more problematic.
 But this doesn’t mean you should avoid the stairs completely.
 In fact, adding some stair climbing into your daily or weekly exercise can help to reduce the pain caused by arthritis in the long run.

 Is climbing stairs good for arthritis?

-Many people with arthritis wonder whether climbing stairs is good or bad for knees.
+Many people with arthritis wonder whether climbing stairs is good or bad for their knees.
 Stair climbing helps to activate two muscle groups in the legs, the quadriceps and the hamstring.
-Climbing the stairs can actually help to strengthen these muscles that sit above the knee.
+Climbing the stairs can actually help to strengthen the muscles that sit above the knee.
 When these connecting muscles are stronger, they can provide extra support to the knee joint and help to relieve the sensation of pain even when you’re descending the stairs.

 Using the stairs can also help to burn calories in turn helping with weight loss.
 So, if you burn enough calories in the long term, it can help to reduce the amount of strain on the knee joint.